 Substitutions and Variations

-Freshly minced garlic always provides the best and strongest flavor, but you can use the store-bought minced garlic if you prefer.
-It’ll save a step in this recipe!
+Garlic: Freshly minced garlic always provides the best and strongest flavor, but you can use the store-bought minced garlic if you prefer.
+It’ll save you a step in the prep!

-If this tangy dressing has a bit too much zing for you, then just add a touch of honey to the base of the dressing and mix it in well.
+If this tangy dressing has a bit too much zing for you, stir in a touch of honey to sweeten it up a bit.

-Give the complete Greek salad dressing a taste, and season it a bit more to your liking.
+Season and Serve: Give the Greek salad dressing a taste, and season it a bit more to your liking.
 Use the dressing right away, or store it for later!

 Tips for Success

 - For extra flavor, add some fresh herbs into the mix.
-Just keep in mind that you may need to the amount of dried herbs so the flavor isn’t overpowering.
+Just keep in mind that if you use dried herbs, you may need to adjust the amount so the flavor isn’t overpowering.

-- While it may seem like a pain to juice your own lemon juice, it really does make a more flavorful dressing.
-So don’t grab a bottle of lemon juice at the grocery store unless you just have to!
+- While it may seem like a pain to squeeze lemons for fresh juice, it really does make a more flavorful dressing.
+So don’t use concentrated lemon juice unless you absolutely have to.

-- Use a re-useable dressing container to store the finished product so that you can easily dispense it onto your favorite salads!
+- Keep it in a reusable salad dressing container so that you can easily dispense it onto your favorite salads!

 Depending on the recipe, yes homemade salad dressing is often more healthy than store-bought.
 When you make your own dressing, you are skipping the additives, preservatives, and extra sugar that many dressings in the grocery store have.
 However, homemade dressing that have a creamy base may not be super healthy.
 Everything in moderation, and be sure that the ingredients you are using for a homemade recipe are healthy and good for you!